GenericMage/CoinClash/Type-A/Documentation/CCSettlementRouterDocs.md

 ## External Functions and Call Trees
 ### `settleOrders(address listingAddress, uint256 step, uint256 maxIterations, bool isBuyOrder)`
-- **Purpose**: Iterates over pending buy or sell orders, validates price impact, processes swaps via Uniswap V2, updates the listing state via `ccUpdate`, and returns a reason if no orders are settled.
+- **Purpose**: Iterates over pending buy or sell orders, validates price impact, processes swaps via Uniswap V2, updates the listing state via `ccUpdate` (must be one `UpdateType` per call), and returns a reason if no orders are settled.
 Creates a new historical data entry at the start if pending orders exist, copying the latest live data for; `price`, `xBalance`, `yBalance`, `xVolume`, `yVolume`, `timestamp` and applies them using `ccUpdate`.
 - **Modifiers**: `nonReentrant`, `onlyValidListing(listingAddress)` (from `CCMainPartial`).
 - **Parameters**:
   - `listingAddress`: Address of the `ICCListing` contract.